friflo/Friflo.Json.Fliox/Engine/README.md

 - query for entities with a specific set of components or tags
 - subscribe events like adding / removing components, tags, scripts and child entities

 Multiple stores can be used in parallel and act completely independent from each other.
+The example shows how to create a store.
+Mainly every example will start with this line.

 ```csharp
 public static void CreateStore()